snarkipus/zero2axum/README.md

 ### Cookies
 Ask, and ye shall receive.
 Tests!

 Of interest, though, is that Axum doesn't have a dedicated `cookie` API.
 We will have to use the `tower-cookies` crate.
 This ends up being almost silly (and somewhat magical).
-Just add a layer for the `CookieManager`, and then you can access the cookie jar from the handler directly to create a new cookie.
+Add a layer for the `CookieManager`, and then you can access the cookie jar from the handler directly to create a new cookie.

 ```rust
 //! src/startup.rs